SathishChithaloori/testRepo/README.md

 # testRepo
-this is to test the git actions this is a commit 2
+this is to test the git actions this is a commit 2 two